suxuekun/libpyiotcloud/_device_simulator/README.md

     pip install -r requirements.txt

-Run the __mqtt or __amqp batch scripts.
+Update the device ID in the __mqtt or __amqp batch scripts then run.
 (Both MQTT and AMQP prototcols are supported.)

 ### Device simulators (Javascript):

 No installation needed.
+Just update the device ID.

 ### FT900 Device